 If the repayment method on your mortgage account is part interest and part repayment, any overpayment will be automatically applied to the capital repayment part of your mortgage.

-If you want your overpayment to be applied to the interest only part, you will need to request this every time you make an overpayment by calling us on 03457 30 20 11 (Monday to Friday, 8am to 6pm.
-Closed Saturdays, Sundays and bank holidays).
+If you want your overpayment to be applied to the interest only part, you will need to request this every time you make an overpayment by calling us on 03457 30 20 11 (Monday to Friday, 8am to 6pm, Saturday 9am to 12.30pm.
+Closed Sundays and bank holidays).

 How to set up a regular overpayment or amend an overpayment preference

 You’ll need your mortgage account number.
 You can find this on your annual mortgage statement, in the Internet Bank or in our Banking app.

 Making a one-off overpayment

 You can make a one-off payment using the Internet Bank, Nationwide account, different bank account, cheque or cash.